London Bridge attacker tried to rent larger truck | Taiwan News

 Investigators believe three victims were killed on the bridge, including one man who was thrown into the Thames River, before the attackers left the vehicle and stabbed five people to death around London's busy Borough Market, Haydon said.
 Police believe Butt was driving the van.

-"When I come back to Butt trying getting hold of a 7.5 ton lorry — the effect could have been even worse," he said.
+"When I come back to Butt trying to get hold of a 7.5 ton lorry — the effect could have been even worse," he said.

-Haydon said the men may have been planning even more bloodshed if they had survived their stabbing spree and made it back to the van.
+Haydon said the men may have been planning even more bloodshed if they made it back to the van.

 Police also found a number of office chairs, gravel and a suitcase in the van.